cruxx/OW2/README.md

 ### Below are steps to build and configure OpenWRT:

+0. If you start from skratch, first need to install all required packets.
+Below is Ubuntu 1404LTS example:

+`sudo apt-get install git`

 1. Download the latest OpenWRT repo snapshot and all feeds by following commands:

 `git clone git://git.openwrt.org/openwrt.git`